New Observations of the Very Luminous Supernova 2006gy: Evidence for Echoes: Discussion

-The plateau occurs because the hottest dust, which exists right at the edge of the dust-free cavity described above, dominates the emission.
-According to the view of a distant observer, the emitting volume is a series of paraboloid light fronts that expand throughout the dust-free cavity (see Figure 1 of \citealt{dwek1983} or Figure 4 of \citealt{smith08-2006gy}).
+Assuming isotropic optical emission from the SN, the plateau occurs because the hottest dust, which exists right at the edge of the dust-free cavity described above, dominates the emission.
+According to the view of a distant observer, the emitting volume is a series of paraboloid light fronts that expand throughout the dust-free cavity as shown in Figure~\ref{dust-echo} (see also Figure 1 of \citealt{dwek1983}).
 As a paraboloid expands it continually heats dust at $R_1$, which is what gives rise to the plateau in the light curve.
 After a time $\sim$2$R_1$/$c$, the vertex of a given paraboloid will reach the back edge of the cavity and will no longer be heating dust at ${R_1}$.
 Emission from the dust will be dominated by the UV/optical radiation produced by the SN at peak, and once this radiation sweeps past the back edge of the cavity the IR luminosity begins to rapidly decline.
 Therefore, if we know the duration of the plateau phase we can determine the size of the dust-free cavity.
-Constraints on the cavity size can be determined by assuming that the echo starts at our first $K'$ observation on day 405 and ends on our last observation on day 736.
-In this case we find that $R_1 \approx 4 \times 10^{17}$ cm, however, it would be contrived if our observations were to perfectly bookend the plateau phase of the echo: the echo almost certainly started prior to day 405 and continued beyond day 736.
-If we instead assume that the slight NIR excess seen at day $\sim$100 (see Figure~\ref{early-lc}) is the rise of an IR echo, then we find that $R_1 \approx 8 \times 10^{17}$ cm, which shows reasonable agreement with the value we calculated for the dust-free cavity in $\S$ 3.2.2, $R_1 \approx 1.4 \times 10^{18}$ cm, considering the uncertainties in the dust temperature and the likelihood that the plateau extends beyond day 736.
+Constraints on the cavity size can be determined by assuming that the echo starts at our first $K'$ observation on day 398 and ends on our last observation on day 723.
+In this case we find that $R_1 \approx 4 \times 10^{17}$ cm; however, it would be contrived if our observations were to perfectly bookend the plateau phase of the echo: the echo almost certainly started prior to day 398 and continued beyond day 723.
+In fact, the model predicts that the echo should start well before day $\sim$400.
+There is mild evidence for a NIR echo as early as day $\sim$130: the $H$-band and $K_s$-band flux is (respectively) $\sim 2\sigma$ and $\sim1\sigma$ greater than their expected values based on an extrapolation of optical spectra (see Figure~\ref{early-lc}).
+If we instead assume that the slight NIR excess seen at day $\sim$130 (see Figure~\ref{early-lc}) is the rise of an IR echo, then we find that $R_1 \approx 8 \times 10^{17}$ cm, which shows reasonable agreement with the value we calculated for the dust-free cavity in $\S$ 3.2.2, $R_1 \approx 1.4 \times 10^{18}$ cm, considering the uncertainties in the dust temperature and the likelihood that the plateau extends beyond day 723.